 With the advent of apps available on most devices and even desktops, you can literally stream FLAC anywhere you have an internet connection.

 Services like Tidal and Spotify make this possible, and high bit-rates make CD quality sound possible to stream.
 There are even companies like Pono that claim better than CD quality.
+However, Pono has already gone under.
 Deezer Elite also offers FLAC streaming, but only to Sonos customers.

 One company, Murfie, offers lossless streaming, but only to its customers who pay extra every year, and only for the albums they already own.